-The port interface names for Gigabit Ethernet port are gi1 through gi9.Type the following commands and press the Enter key:
+The port interface names for the Fast Ethernet ports are fa1 through fa7.
+The port interface names for Gigabit Ethernet port are gi910.

+Type the interface name, for example fa1, when you want to enter a certain interface configuration mode.
+Type the following commands and press the Enter key: